inspirehep/author.xml/README.md

 <a name="getauthordtd"></a>
 ### How do I get author.dtd and author.xml?
-To get the template file author.xml, go to the [author.xml file](https://raw.githubusercontent.com/inspirehep/author.xml/abchan-paragraph/example-files/author.xml), and save "author.xml" to your own local folder.
+To get the template file author.xml, go to the [**author.xml file**](https://raw.githubusercontent.com/inspirehep/author.xml/abchan-paragraph/example-files/author.xml), and save "author.xml" to your own local folder.
 If necessary, follow the picture instructions at [How do I save the file to my folder?](#getauthorxml).

-To get the file author.dtd, go to the [author.dtd file](https://raw.githubusercontent.com/inspirehep/author.xml/abchan-paragraph/example-files/author.dtd), and save "author.dtd" to your own local folder.
+To get the file author.dtd, go to the [**author.dtd file**](https://raw.githubusercontent.com/inspirehep/author.xml/abchan-paragraph/example-files/author.dtd), and save "author.dtd" to your own local folder.
 If necessary, you can do something similar to the picture instructions at [How do I save the file to my folder?](#getauthorxml).

 <a name="howfillauthorxml"></a>
 ### How do I fill in the values in author.xml?